Below are some useful tips for the guys

 5. Be there for your groom if he needs your help getting people for photos and items.

-6. Put phone, keys etc in your back or jacket pocket, it looks better on the photo than having a mini plasma screen in the photo.
+6. Put phone, keys etc in your back or jacket pocket, it looks better on the photo than having a mini plasma screen visible in your pocket in the photo.

 7. Let me know if you have funky socks, cool cuff links, pin badges, heirloomssuch as pocket watch or wrist watch – I want to photograph them.